dward2/BME547/syllabus.md

 ## Prerequisites
-Basic familiarity with programming concepts (e.g., variables, loops, conditional statements, functions and parameters).
+Basic familiarity with programming concepts (e.g., variables, loops, conditional statements, functions and parameters) and their implementation in Python.

+Basic familiarity with Python data types, including lists and dictionaries.

 BME 271 - Signals and Systems